How Bloomreach Is Changing Marketing Automation With Campaign Agents

 Next-Gen-of-Engagement_header

 At Bloomreach, we’ve long been pioneers in AI-driven marketing automation.
 With the latest advancements in artificial intelligence, we’re pushing the boundaries even further.
-We’ve already brought some of these innovations to life, but I’m excited to share what our team has been diligently working on: the next generation of Loomi AI in Bloomreach Engagement.
+We’ve already brought some of these innovations to life, but I’m excited to share what our team has been diligently working on: campaign agents, which are built using our powerful Loomi AI platform.

-By leveraging advanced AI capabilities, we’re reimagining how Engagement can empower marketers to fully streamline and optimize their marketing automation processes — from ideation to launch.
-We can now harness the power of AI to create marketing automation that achieves better conversions and clickthrough rates that can be deployed in a matter of hours.
+By leveraging advanced AI capabilities, we’ve transformed how Loomi AI can empower marketers to fully streamline and optimize their marketing automation processes — from ideation to launch.
+We can now harness the power of AI to create marketing automation that achieves better conversions and clickthrough rates that can be deployed in a matter of minutes.

 Setting the Stage: An Overview of Marketing Automation